 Designed to acquaint students with current theories and practices in counseling as needed by ministers and other church workers.
+Same as COU 599F.

 MIN/MNT/MDV 537.
 Advanced Introduction to the Old Testament.
 3 hours.
 F. 09.

 The origins, authorship, outline, and religious values of Old Testament books are considered, with some attention given to general introduction of the Old Testament.
 A thorough study is made of critical problems concerning the Pentateuch, Isaiah, and Daniel.